el-gringo/tizen-package/README.md

 tizen-package.sh deploy --host <TV_IP>
 ```

-To deploy a single file (HTML with a redirect)
+To deploy a single file (HTML with a redirect).
+This way, you won't have access to the tizen API.
 ```
 tizen-package.sh deploy --dist tizen.html --host <TV_IP>
 ```